Maths Mutt HOME

 If it is less than 5, leave your underlined digit alone.

-1. Write out your number, as far as the underlined digit.
+1. Write out your number up to the underlined digit.

 Rounding Decimals

-This is very similar to rounding whole numbers, but the counting starts at the decimal point.
+Rounding decimals works exactly like rounding whole numbers, except the counting starts at the decimal point.

 1. Write down the number to be rounded.